We give equal consideration to all academic and vocational qualifications.

 We usually make conditional offers in UCAS tariff points.
 For some courses you may need to include points from certain subjects in your tariff points score.
-Each course listing details the entry requirements - these are based on the updated UCAS tariff points system introduced in 2016.
+Each course listing details the entry requirements - these are based on the UCAS tariff points system.

 Degrees (including higher degree apprenticeships)

 You need passes in at least two A levels, one A level double award, a BTEC National Certificate, OCR National Diploma or equivalent.
 Also at least three GCSE passes grade C or above including English and maths.
 Key Skills Level 2 in Communication and Application of Number are accepted as alternatives.
 Some professions ask for additional entry qualifications - see individual courses for details.

 - We welcome applications from students studying for the 14-19 Diploma.
 It is equivalent to 3.5 A levels.
 Unless otherwise specified points from General Studies A level are included in the tariff score.

 - Each course accepts a minimum of 20 tariff points from Key Skills at Level 3 towards the tariff score.

 - We accept functional skills at Level 2 in both maths and English as equivalent to GCSE Maths and English grade C for most courses.
 However, some courses may specifically ask for GCSE maths and/or English at grade C or above.

 Entering Year 2 or Year 3